Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Impact: Low**

 **Guidance:**
-Maintain FSLogix up to date by having a process to regularly check for FSLogix Agent upgrades.
+Ensure a process is in place to regularly check for FSLogix agent upgrades and maintain FSLogix up to date.
 We recommend customers upgrade to the latest version of FSLogix as quickly as their deployment process can allow.
 FSLogix will provide hotfix releases which address current and potential bugs that impact customer deployments.
 Additionally, it is the first requirement when opening any support case.

 **Resources:**